jirilebl/webwork/rahw/README.md

 # Basic Analysis Problems

-A set of WeBWorK problems for courses teaching a class with the *Basic Analysis* textbook volume I.  The idea is not to replace written homework but to supplement it.
+A set of WeBWorK problems for courses teaching a class with the *Basic Analysis* textbook volume I (and a few for volume II).
+The idea is not to replace written homework but to supplement it.
 There is some overlap in these problems and some of the problems in the book.
 There are a lot of True/false questions and some multiple choice questions.
 Then there are many problems where a proof is supposed to be constructed by drag and drop.
 Finally there are a few problems where a proof is taken from the book (sometimes lightly edited) and control questions are asked throughout.

-Coverage is more or less reasonable for the non-optional bits, trying to get at least 2-3 questions per section (more for ones that take longer).
-A few sections only have 1 problem (3.5, 3.6, 4.4, 6.2) and a few sections
-do not yet have any problems yet (5.4, 5.5, 6.3, 7.6).
+For volume I, coverage is more or less reasonable for the non-optional bits, trying to get at least 2-3 questions per section (more for ones that take longer).
+A few sections only have 1 problem (3.5, 3.6, 4.4, 6.2, 6.3) and a couple of sections do not yet have any problems yet (5.4, 5.5).

-When I ran the course in Fall 2021, I covered non-optional bits of chapters 0-5 and chapter 7 (without Picard) and I had 6 problems per week the whole semester.
-Those problems have been class tested.
-Note that there are a few problems in the other sections that I didn't conver that have not been class tested yet.
+When I ran the course in Fall 2021, I covered non-optional bits of chapters 0-5 and chapter 7 (without Picard) and I had 6 of these problems per week the whole semester.
+Those problems have been class tested, and the feedback from students has been positive.
+There are a few problems, especially in the sections I did not cover, that have not been class tested yet.
+So use with a bit of care.

+Volume II problems are right now work in progress and are being used in Spring 2022.

 ## How to use?